NLeSC/SalientDetector-python/README.md

 # Python software for image processing

-This folder contains Python software implementation of the MATLAB salient region detection code as part of the [image processing part of eStep](https://www.esciencecenter.nl/technology/expertise/computer-vision).
+This folder contains a Python  implementation of the Salient Region Detector code as part of the [image processing part of eStep](https://www.esciencecenter.nl/technology/expertise/computer-vision).
 The software conforms with the [eStep standarts](https://github.com/NLeSC/estep-checklist).

-The source code documentation can be found [here](http://nlesc.github.io/SalientDetector-python/)
+The original MATLAB implementation can be found at [this repository](https://github.com/NLeSC/LargeScaleImaging)

-It contains sub-folders:
+The repository contains the following sub-folders:

 ## Notebooks
 SeveraliPython notebooks testing and illustrating major functionality.